kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 The new release schedule will add room for only a few more weeks of development.
-SIGs should focus on using those additional weeks to enhance documentation and testing (stability)—not on adding more features.
+SIGs should focus on using those additional weeks to enhance documentation and testing (stability) - not on adding more features.
 These decisions are not part of any SIG Release planning and will therefore be considered out of scope.

 #### Architecture changes